Pandemic predictions and preparations prior to the COVID-19 pandemic: Reorganization and departures

-The Trump Administration also ended funding for the PREDICT pandemic early-warning program in China, which trained and supported staff in 60 foreign laboratories, with field work ceasing September 2019.
+The Trump Administration also ended funding for the PREDICT pandemic early-warning program in China, which trained and supported staff members in 60 foreign laboratories, with field work ceasing in September 2019.
 The scientists tasked with identifying potential pandemics were already stretched too far and thin.

 Efforts to improve mask and ventilator supply

-Since 2015, the federal government has spent $9.8 million on two projects to prevent a mask shortage but abandoned both projects before completion.
-A second BARDA contract was signed with Applied Research Associates of Albuquerque, to design an N95-rated mask that could be reused in emergencies without reduced effectiveness.
-Though federal reports had called for such a project since 2006, the ARA contract was not signed until 2017, and missed its 15-month completion deadline, resulting in the 2020 pandemic reaching the United States before the design was ready.
+Since 2015, the federal government spent $9.8 million on two projects to prevent a mask shortage but abandoned both projects before completion.
+A second BARDA contract was signed with Applied Research Associates (ARA) of Albuquerque, to design an N95-rated mask that could be reused in emergencies without reduced effectiveness.
+Though federal reports had called for such a project since 2006, the ARA contract was not signed until 2017, and missed its 15-month completion deadline, resulting in the 2020 pandemic reaching the US before the design was ready.

 Previous respiratory epidemics and government planning indicated a need for a stockpile of ventilators that were easier for less-trained medical personnel to use.
-BARDA Project Aura issued a request for proposals in 2008, with a goal of FDA approval in 2010 or 2011.
-A contract for the production of up to 40,000 ventilators was awarded to Newport Medical Instruments, a small ventilator manufacturer, with a target price of $3,000, much lower than more complicated machines costing more than $10,000, and it produced prototypes with target FDA approval in 2013.
-Covidien purchased NMI and after requesting more money to complete the project (bringing the total cost to around $8 million) asked the government to cancel the contract, saying it was not profitable.
+BARDA Project Aura issued a request for proposals in 2008, with a goal of Food and Drug Administration (FDA) approval in 2010 or 2011.
+A contract for the production of up to 40,000 ventilators was awarded to Newport Medical Instruments (NMI), a small ventilator manufacturer, with a target price of $3,000, much lower than more complicated machines costing more than $10,000, and it produced prototypes with target FDA approval in 2013.
+Covidien purchased NMI and after requesting more money to complete the project (bringing the total cost to around $8 million), asked the government to cancel the contract, saying it was not profitable.
 The government awarded a new $13.8 million contract to Philips, in 2014.
 The design for the Trilogy Evo Universal gained FDA approval in July 2019.
-The government ordered 10,000 ventilators in September 2019, with a mid-2020 deadline for the first deliveries and a deadline of 2022 to complete all 10,000.
-Despite the start of the epidemic in December, the capacity of the company to have produced enough to fill the full order, and the ability of the government to force faster production, the government did not reach an agreement with Philips for accelerated delivery until March 10, 2020.
-By mid-March, the need for more ventilators had become immediate, and even in the absence of any government contracts, other manufacturers announced plans to make many tens of thousands.
+The government ordered 10,000 ventilators in September 2019, with a mid-2020 deadline for the first deliveries and a 2022 deadline to complete all 10,000.
+Despite the start of the epidemic in December, the company's capacity to produce enough ventilators to fill the full order and the government's ability to force faster production, the government did not reach an agreement with Philips for accelerated delivery until March 10, 2020.
+By mid-March, the need for more ventilators had become immediate, and even in the absence of any government contracts, other manufacturers announced plans to make many tens of thousands of ventiltator.
 In the meantime, Philips had been selling a commercial version, the Trilogy Evo, at much higher prices, leaving only 12,700 in the Strategic National Stockpile as of March 15.

 Compared to the small amount of money spent on recommended supplies for a pandemic, billions of dollars had been spent by the Strategic National Stockpile to create and store a vaccine for anthrax, and enough smallpox inoculations for the entire country.